daattali/beautiful-jekyll/_drafts/2017-07-23-nsx-dfw-rule-cut-access-to-vcenter.md

 Obviously I didn't.
 VMware actually has a KB for that issue, 2017 so I must not be the first one: [2079620](https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2079620)

-The only easy fix at the moment is to delete the configuration of the firewall via the [REST API](https://pubs.vmware.com/NSX-6/topic/com.vmware.ICbase/PDF/nsx_604_api.pdf "vSphere REST API doc (pdf)") to gain access back to the vCenter.
+The only easy fix at the moment is to delete the configuration of the ditributed firewall via the [REST API](https://pubs.vmware.com/NSX-6/topic/com.vmware.ICbase/PDF/nsx_604_api.pdf "vSphere REST API doc (pdf)") to regain access to the vCenter.
 I find this fix a little bit clumsy coming from VMware.
 I am only running a lab so I don't really care but I can only imagine the furious sweating if someone pushed that rule in prod...
 In such case you don't really want to go digging in the doc and get a REST client running and fiddle with the self-signed certificate settings.
 Actually I'm glad I did that mistake here!

 **Feature request to VMware: Implement a roll back mecanism or a warning message please.**

-The fix will include:
+So here's what we're going to do:

-1.Reset firewall configuration via REST API.
+1. Reset firewall configuration via REST API.
-2.Include vCenter server in the exclusion list.
+2. Include vCenter server in the exclusion list.
-3.Restore last firewall configuration.
+3. Restore last firewall configuration.

 ## 1: Reset firewall configuration via REST API

-I wrote a few lines in powershell to simplify the process for those who ended up on this page.
+You can easily do it with Curl, Chrome or Firefox but I wrote a few lines in powershell to simplify the process even more for those who ended up on this page.
+It will be as long as a copy/paste.

 - Just Copy and paste the following into Powershell.
 It will prompt for the IP and credentials of **NSX Manager**.